Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Hieroglyphics and Egyptian Burial Art Inside the Tomb of Rameses V and VI

 The burial chamber inside the tomb of Rameses V and VI was the most spectacular of the five burial chambers I visited.
-Below is the inner sarcophagus of Rameses VI.
+Below (left) is the inner sarcophagus of Rameses VI.
 Behind the sarcophagus is burial art from the Book of Gates.

 The Inner Sarcophagus of Rameses VI with Art Depicting the Book of Gates